John Daly (golfer): 2002–2003: Off-Tour and Team Wins

-2004: comeback
+2004: Comeback

 Daly won the Buick Invitational in 2004, and he was also selected as PGA Tour Comeback Player of the Year for 2004.
 Daly won the tournament in a playoff against Luke Donald and Chris Riley.
-Daly started using Dunlop golf equipment before this tournament, and the Buick Invitational was his first victory in 189 PGA Tour events.
-Daly also increased his world golf ranking from 299th to a spot in the Top 50 during this time frame.
-He ranked 4th overall on the PGA tour for 2004.
+This was Daly's first tournament using Dunlop golf equipment, and his first victory in 189 PGA Tour events.
+At the time, Daly had not won a PGA Tour event since 1995, and none on American soil since 1994.
+This would see Daly increase his world golf ranking from 299th to a spot in the Top 50 during this time frame.
+Daly also finished 2nd place at the Buick Open.
+Overall, Daly ranked 4th on the PGA Tour for the 2004 season, making the cut 17 times out of 22 events.

-2005–2006: two near-misses
+2005–2006: Two near-misses

-In 2005, Daly lost two playoffs in PGA Tour events to two of world golf's biggest stars.
-First, he was defeated by Vijay Singh's par on the first extra hole at the Houston Open.
-Then, he missed a two-foot putt on the second extra hole to lose to Tiger Woods at the WGC-American Express Championship in San Francisco.

-Fans and golf columnists point to the 2005 WGC-American Express Championship as the event where John Daly's post-2006 exempt status would be determined.
-Tied with Tiger Woods at the end of regulation play, Daly missed a short par putt on the 2nd extra playoff hole, giving Woods the victory.
-Had Daly instead made the par, and then had gone on to win, he would have earned a three-year PGA Tour exemption through 2008.
-Daly also made it to another playoff in the 2005 Shell Houston Open, but lost on the first extra hole to Vijay Singh.
+At the 2005 WGC-American Express Championship, a tournament that would have extended his PGA Tour exemption through 2008, Daly tied with Tiger Woods at the end of regulation play.
+However, Daly missed a short par putt on the 2nd extra playoff hole, giving Woods the victory.
+Daly would also reach a playoff at the 2005 Shell Houston Open, but lost on the first extra hole to Vijay Singh.

-Daly's form declined in 2006, when he played in 21 events and made only 8 cuts as well as withdrawing from five events.
-Daly had only 1 Top-25 finish in 2006 at the WGC-Accenture Match Play Championship.
+Daly's form declined in 2006, where he would only make cuts in 8 of 21 events, and he would withdraw from five events.
+Daly had only one Top-25 finish in 2006, T-17 at the WGC-Accenture Match Play Championship.